 While the attractiveness of rational appeals is subject to human circumstances, emotional appeals like love, happiness, and humor seldom become obsolete.

 The goal of all marketing efforts is to drive sales.
 Memorability is a major factor when it comes to brand recognition, brand recall, and purchase intention.

 Your animated advertisement should be sticky enough so that the next time your audience hit the store or are in the market for a relevant service, they choose you.

 Try creating unique characters that strike a chord with your audience.
 People love and remember the warm feeling that comes with identifying with a character.
 Bank on that to increase the effectiveness of your animation advertisements.

-Animation advertising is about creating an experience.
-All the elements of your animated advertisements should be in-sync and complement each other.
-Choosing the right colors, selecting the right music, and adopting the correct tone for the voice over can have a huge impact on the effectiveness of your message.
+Choosing the right colors, selecting the right music, and adopting the correct tone for the voice-over can have a huge impact on the effectiveness of your message.

 Creating a consistent theme across multiple animation commercials and using the same characters can also do wonders for your brand recognition and recall.

 5. They set you apart